mlabs-haskell/lambda-buffers/docs/catalyst10-reports/milestone-4.md

     where it now takes only about 1.5 seconds to execute the `nix flake lock` command due to the significantly reduced `flake.lock` file size of being just under 12000 lines.

-- [ ] Error messages that follow the GNU error message format.
+- [x] Error messages that follow the GNU error message format.

+  - This was implemented in PR [#147](https://github.com/mlabs-haskell/lambda-buffers/pull/147) and PR [#249](https://github.com/mlabs-haskell/lambda-buffers/pull/249).
+See below for examples of following the GNU error message format.

 ## Acceptance Criteria